 After International Travel

-If there is a surplus determined after reconciliation of costs, the faculty leader, in consultation with Education Abroad, has the following options to use the actual surplus:
+If there is a surplus determined after reconciliation of costs, Education Abroad will use the following options for the actual surplus:

-- Use surplus to reimburse faculty leader out of pocket expense related to an emergency
+- Use surplus to reimburse faculty leader out of pocket expense related to emergencies

-- Keep the projected surplus for a future iteration of the program
+- If surplus is below $500/student, the projected surplus will be reserved for a future iteration of the program

-After reconciliation of costs, any surplus Program Fees remaining in the Program Reserve will be available for future iterations of the program.
+After reconciliation of costs, any surplus Program Fees remaining in the Program Reserve may be available for future iterations of the program.

 Program expenses cover all study tour expenditures, of course, but they also include the faculty leader’s compensation for the program.